Truck Accident Investigation

-An independent witness is invaluable to determine what happened in the accident.
+An independent witness is invaluable in determining what happened in the accident.
 The truck driver may change their story and try to protect himself from civil liability.
 At the same time, most factual accounts can indeed vary.
 But there is a difference between varied perceptions and defensive testimony.

 How Can Cell Phone Records Help Your Case?

 If the truck driver was on the phone at the time of the collision, he violated the regulations regarding cell phone use.
-Often, the truck driver will deny cell phone use to authorities and obtaining the cell phone records can provide evidence of cell phone use.
+Often, the truck driver will deny cell phone use to authorities, and obtaining cell phone records can provide evidence of cell phone use.

 Cell phone records can also document the location of the truck driver at various points in time.
 For instance, in a recent case that we won, we discovered the truck driver had lied on his logbooks when we correlated his locations on the logbooks with his cell phone.
 Cell phones used by truck drivers can be more than talking on the phone.
 It can be checking messages or even surfing the Internet while driving.